rowanam/book-lovers-edinburgh/README.md

 ---

 ### HTML Validator
-- All pages passed through the validator with no errors
+- All pages passed through the official <a href="https://validator.w3.org/" target="_blank">W3C HTML Validator</a> with no errors

 ### CSS Validator
-- The stylesheet passed through the validator with no errors
+- The stylesheet passed through the official <a href="https://jigsaw.w3.org/css-validator/" target="_blank">W3C CSS (Jigsaw) Validator</a> with no errors

 ### Lighthouse

 ![home page Lighthouse report](documentation/images/home-page-lighthouse.png)

-- All pages were run through Chrome <a href="https://developer.chrome.com/docs/lighthouse/overview/" target="_blank">Lighthouse</a> and received between 90 and 100 on Accessibility and Best Practices
+- All pages were run through Chrome <a href="https://developer.chrome.com/docs/lighthouse/overview/" target="_blank">Lighthouse</a> and received 100 on Accessibility and above 90 on Best Practices
 - Performance could be improved, as noted above

 ### Wave